 Orientation and Registration

-All new students must complete an orientation program in order to register for classes.
+All new students must complete an orientation program to register for classes.

 Make sure your travel arrangements allow you to attend.
 Students who are entering the United States may arrive no sooner than 30 days before the start of classes.